dessa-oss/atlas/examples/README.md

 ### [logistic_regression](./logistic_regression/__main__.py)

 Titanic!
 The code in this module applies a logistic regression model to the Titanic dataset - see [this link](https://www.kaggle.com/c/titanic) for more info.
 This module mainly serves to demonstrate the use of the `.splice()` method, provided as part of the Foundations API.
 If you have a stage that returns multiple items e.g. in a list, you may want to use the splat syntax: `x, y = return_two_things()`.
 Unfortunately, due to Python's type system (among other things), there's no way for Foundations to know how many elements a stage may want to pass down to downstream stages.
 The user has to provide a tiny bit of help via the `.splice()` method.
-See `logistic_regression/__main__.py` for examples.

 `python -m logistic_regression`

 ### [one_hot_encode](./one_hot_encode/__main__.py)

-Simple illustration of the unobtrusiveness of Foundations syntax.
-Please have a look at `one_hot_encode/__main__.py` for more info.
+Simple code example showing how easy it is to structure code in a Foundations-compatible way.
+This particular example demonstrates one-hot encoding - taking a column of data whose type is categorical / an enumeration and encoding it using [one-hot vectors](https://en.wikipedia.org/wiki/One-hot).

 `python -m one_hot_encode`

 ### [replacing_nulls](./replacing_nulls/__main__.py)

-Simple illustration of the unobtrusiveness of Foundations syntax.
-Please have a look at `replacing_nulls/__main__.py` for more info.
+Simple code example showing how easy it is to structure code in a Foundations-compatible way.
+This particular example demonstrates replacing null or empty values in a dataset with a constant, user-specified value.

 `python -m replacing_nulls`